 With the software come a lot of unwanted files and cache.
-While the app is in use, there might also be specific unwanted files resulting in Steam not going online.
+While the app is in use, specific unwanted files might also result in Steam not going online.
 These could be the reason your computer can’t connect to Steam.
 Note: this step needs the login details of your account.

 - Go to settings inside the app.